 Human trafficking is the illegal trade in human beings for the purposes of commercial sexual exploitation or forced labor: a modern-day form of slavery.
-It is the fastest growing criminal industry in the world, and tied with the illegal arms industry as the second largest, after the drug-trade.
-Today, an estimated 27 million people around the world are living in slavery, more than at any time during the Trans-Atlantic slave trade.
+It is the fastest growing criminal industry in the world, and the third largest, after the drug and illegal arms trades.
+Today, as many as 50 million people around the world are living in slavery, more than at any time during the Trans-Atlantic slave trade.
 And human trafficking doesn't just happen overseas; it happens right here in the United States as well.

 What can your Church do?

 - Set aside the second Sunday in January as 'Human Trafficking Awareness Day.'

 - Human Trafficking Faith & Facts Card (click here)